broadinstitute/terra-helm/charts/terra-ap-prometheus-operator/README.md

 This is a fork of the stable/promtheus-operator chart managed by broad institute.
 In addition to installing the prometheus operator resourses it also configures the stackdriver sidecar for the prometheus server for exporting metrics to a stackdriver workspace.

+Before installing this chart make sure to edit the contents of stackdriver-configs.yaml with the appropriate values for your cluster and stackdriver workspace.

 Because of an issue with the prometheus-operator chart not installing crd's correctly use the provided install.sh script in the root directory for installing this chart.

 # prometheus-operator